tyyyyyyp/Detecting-of-the-Whore/README.md

-This game is enspired of Undertale thaks to tobyfox
+This game is enspired by Undertale thaks to tobyfox